fedapon/nestjs-typescript-challenge/README.md

 # challenge-nodejs-typescript

 This project is a Nest.js challenge for Tandamos.
 It contains three resources (agents, customers and orders) with their respective CRUD endpoints.
-It also includes pagination when we need to list orders and three special endpoints of orders when we only need the total amount of money grouped by customer, by agent, or by country.
+It also includes pagination when we need to list orders and three special endpoints of orders when we only need the total amount of money grouped by customers, by agents, or by countries.

+The endpoints of the resources are:

+- [ ] /agents
+- [ ] /customers
+- [ ] /orders

+The documentation (swagger) can be found at:

+- [ ] /api/docs

 ## Table of Contents